jayronsoares/cnpj_alpha/cnpj_trans_v1.md

-Based on the evaluation and ensuring adherence to the requirements, here is the verified code that transforms CNPJ into the required alphanumeric format and validates it:
+Ensuring adherence to the requirements, the verified code that transforms CNPJ into the required alphanumeric format and validates it:

 ```python
 import re